Puppy Behavior and Training: Handling Exercises

 What are handling exercises, and why might they be useful?

 Handling exercises are training lessons designed to help puppies relax and cooperate when being touched and handled.
-Your puppy will need to be handled for basic husbandry and good medical care; handling exercises help ensure that your puppy will be comfortable when receiving this necessary care.
+Your puppy will need to be handled for medical care as well as basic day-to-day care at home.
+Handling exercises help ensure your puppy will be comfortable when receiving this necessary care.

 Handling sessions can be designed to acclimate your puppy to a wide range of anticipated manipulations, including being brushed, bathed, and examined by a veterinarian.
 During these sessions, puppies develop a positive association with being handled as these manipulations are paired with tasty treats.

 Do not proceed with any handling if you notice your puppy is frightened.
 It is essential to be able to identify subtle signs of distress.
-Here are some signs that your puppy is not comfortable with the level of training:
+If your puppy demonstrates any of the following behaviors, it’s a sign they are not comfortable with the level of training:

 • Squirms or struggles to get away